sign-language-processing/sign-language-processing.github.io/src/index.md

 Current methods resort to segmenting units loosely mapped to signed language units [@segmentation:santemiz2009automatic;@segmentation:farag2019learning;@segmentation:bull2020automatic;@segmentation:renz2021signa;@segmentation:renz2021signb;@segmentation:bull2021aligning], and do not leverage reliable linguistic predictors of sentence boundaries such as prosody in signed languages (i.e., pauses, sign duration, facial expressions, eye apertures) [@sandler2010prosody;@ormel2012prosodic]. @segmentation:de-sisto-etal-2021-defining call for a better understanding of sign language structure, which they believe is the necessary ground for the design and development of sign language recognition and segmentation methodologies.

-@segmentation:santemiz2009automatic automatically extract isolated signs from continuous signing by aligning the sequences obtained via speech recognition, modeled by Dynamic Time Warping (DTW) and Hidden Markov Models (HMMs) approaches.
+@segmentation:santemiz2009automatic automatically extracted isolated signs from continuous signing by aligning the sequences obtained via speech recognition, modeled by Dynamic Time Warping (DTW) and Hidden Markov Models (HMMs) approaches.

-@segmentation:farag2019learning use a random forest classifier to distinguish frames containing words in Japanese Sign Language based on the composition of spatio-temporal angular and distance features between domain-specific pairs of joint segments.
+@segmentation:farag2019learning used a random forest classifier to distinguish frames containing words in Japanese Sign Language based on the composition of spatio-temporal angular and distance features between domain-specific pairs of joint segments.

-@segmentation:bull2020automatic segment French Sign Language into subtitle units by detecting the temporal boundaries of subtitles aligned with sign language videos, leveraging a spatio-temporal graph convolutional network with a BiLSTM on 2D skeleton data.
+@segmentation:bull2020automatic segmented French Sign Language into subtitle units by detecting the temporal boundaries of subtitles aligned with sign language videos, leveraging a spatio-temporal graph convolutional network with a BiLSTM on 2D skeleton data.

-@segmentation:renz2021signa determine the location of temporal boundaries between signs in continuous sign language videos by employing 3D convolutional neural network representations with iterative temporal segment refinement to resolve ambiguities between sign boundary cues. @segmentation:renz2021signb further propose the Changepoint-Modulated Pseudo-Labelling (CMPL) algorithm to solve the problem of source-free domain adaptation.
+@segmentation:renz2021signa determined the location of temporal boundaries between signs in continuous sign language videos by employing
+3D convolutional neural network representations with iterative temporal segment refinement to resolve ambiguities between sign boundary cues.
+@segmentation:renz2021signb further proposed the Changepoint-Modulated Pseudo-Labelling (CMPL) algorithm to solve the problem of source-free domain adaptation.

-@segmentation:bull2021aligning present a Transformer-based approach to segment sign language videos and align them with subtitles simultaneously, encoding subtitles by BERT and videos by CNN video representations.
+@segmentation:bull2021aligning presented a Transformer-based approach to segment sign language videos and align them with subtitles simultaneously, encoding subtitles by BERT and videos by CNN video representations.

 <!-- @segmentation:de-sisto-etal-2021-defining introduce a proposal for mapping segments to meaning in the form of an agglomerate of lexical and non-lexical information. -->